olegabu/nsd-commercial-paper/README.md

 thus allowing nodes securely communicate with each other.
 The blockchain components are not started by this script.

-*Note: It's not completely necessary to generate crypto-material for all organizations to start.
+*__Note__: It's not completely necessary to generate crypto-material for all organizations to start.
 You may add organizations one by one.
 See section [Adding new organization](#adding-new-organization) then.*

 After that the main org (NSD) starts the blockchain network, adds the members one by one and creates *common*, *depository* and bilateral and trilateral channels: